-Sponsored Human Research
+Sponsored Human Subject Research

-For both sponsored and non-sponsored Human Research this organization abides by its ethical principles, regulatory requirements and its policies and procedures.
+For both sponsored and non-sponsored Human Subject Research this organization abides by its ethical principles, regulatory requirements and its policies and procedures.

-Scope of Human Research Protection Program
+Scope of Human Subject Research Protection Program

-The categories of Human Research overseen include all forms of human research except
+The categories of Human Subject Research overseen include all forms of human research except

-- •Research involving children, pregnant women, fetuses, or neonates that is not otherwise approvable without approval of an agency secretary or director. - •Research involving a waiver of consent for planned emergency research.
+- Research involving children, pregnant women, fetuses, or neonates that is not otherwise approvable without approval of an agency secretary or director. - · Research involving a waiver of consent for planned emergency research.

-Human Research Protection Program Policies and Procedures
+Human Subject Research Protection Program Policies and Procedures

-Policies and procedures for the Human Research Protection Program are available on the IRB website: http://uams.edu/irb/irb.asp Policy changes will be posted on the website and announced in research newsletter.
+Policies and procedures for the Human Subject Research Protection Program are available on the IRB website: http://irb.uams.edu/ Policy changes will be posted on the website and announced in research blog.

-Human Research Protection Program Components
+Human Subject Research Protection Program Components